lekrsu/shfw-walkthrough/README.md

 #### [Xiaomi Pro 2](#xiaomi-pro-2)

-Configuration for this model depends on the battery serial number and firmware version:

-Enable "expert view" on the top right.

-### Battery serial number starting with `4XFG` *AND* BMS firmware version with 3 numbers (e.g. 1.4.1) instead of 4 numbers:
    1. Sport mode, DPC, auto curve 30A, half quadratic (0.5):
       - Acceleration boost set to 100%.
-      - Brake boost set to 100%.
-      - Overmodulation on for sport/drive.

-### Battery serial number starting with `BFFG` *OR* BMS firmware version with 4 numbers (e.g. 1.1.0.2) instead of 3 numbers:
-   1. Sport mode, DPC, auto curve 20A, half quadratic (0.5):
-      - Acceleration boost set to 80%.
       - Brake boost set to 100%.
       - Overmodulation on for sport/drive.